gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine's legs were aching by the time they crested the spur of rock called the Cripple's Shoulder to find Forecastle spread out below them.
-He had been disappointed the first time he saw Avaunt's capitol–it had seemed small compared to the cities he had looked down on from his grandfather's verandah.
-But then his father had led him down the last half-gallop of road, and the realness of it had taken his breath away.
+She had been disappointed the first time he saw Avaunt's capitol–it had seemed small compared to the cities she had looked down on from her grandfather's verandah.
+But then her father had led her down the last half-gallop of road, and the realness of it had taken her breath away.
 It wasn't a picture in a book, or a map, or a giant's toy on the ground a gallop below.
 It was a bustling, prosperous town.
 A few goats nipped at rooftop moss, ignoring the smoke that rose from the chimneys around them, while chickens cackled